lianml2025/ml4-online-retail/README.md

 We used SQLite to extract revelant information for our analysis:

-- Total number of valid of transactions after data cleaning 20,524 valid transaction
+- Total number of valid of transactions after data cleaning:
+  20,524 valid transactions.
+It suggests that average number of distinct products contained in each transaction was 26.3 (=540,562/20,524).
+This seems to suggest that many of the consumers of the business were organizational customers rather than individual customers.

 - Distribution of the top 10 sales by country
 | Country         | Transactions | Total Revenue     |